storj/edge/README.md

 ## Run auth service

     - `--auth-token` is used to authenticate `GET` request.
 We will need to pass the same value into `gateway-mt` so it can talk to the `authservice` instance.
-    - `--allowed-satellites` is the satellite node url.
+    - `--allowed-satellites` is the satellite node url (this must include the identity for non-DCS satellites).
         - we can use uplink cli to get the satellite node url that's associated with a given access grant
+        - allowed-satellites may alternatively include lists of satellites, such as https://www.storj.io/dcs-satellites
         ```
         uplink access inspect "my-access-grant"
         ```